 Digital marketing is the act of promoting and selling products and services by leveraging online marketing tactics such as social media marketing, search marketing, and email marketing.

-In many ways online/ digital marketing is no different than traditional marketing.
-In both, smart organisations seek to develop mutually beneficial relationships with prospects, leads, and customers.
+But in many ways, online digital marketing is no different than traditional marketing.
+In both, smart organizations seek to develop mutually beneficial relationships with prospects, leads, and customers.

-Be aware, though, the digital marketing scene is ever-changing.
-Also, digital marketing is less about “digital” and more about “marketing,” largely because digital marketing has come of age.
-Its fundamentals have already been established and the fundamentals of marketing theory are just as important as the means of communication used.
+Be aware, though, the digital marketing scene is ever changing.
+Gurus, podcasts, and bloggers declare a tool or tactic hot one week and dead the next.
+The truth is, today, digital marketing is less about “digital” and more about “marketing,” largely because online digital marketing has come of age.
+Its fundamentals have already been established.

 Developing a Content Marketing Strategy